Security Policy#

 Core Security Controls#

-- SQL Injection Prevention: AST validation with sqlparser at rule load time [Implemented]; SQL-based rule execution enforcement [Planned — engine currently uses category-based pattern matching]
+- SQL injection prevention: AST validation via sqlparser at rule load time [Implemented].
+Execution-time enforcement of the SELECT-only/whitelist policy is [Planned]; the current engine uses category-based pattern matching.

-- Audit Trail: BLAKE3 hash-chained audit ledger [Implemented]; Certificate Transparency-style Merkle tree inclusion proofs
+- Audit trail: BLAKE3 hash-chained audit ledger [Implemented].
+Certificate Transparency-style Merkle tree inclusion proofs are [In Progress]; the generator currently returns an empty vec in

-- Cryptographic Integrity: Merkle tree with inclusion proofs and periodic checkpoints [In Progress — chain hashing implemented; inclusion proof generation stubbed]
+- Cryptographic integrity: Merkle tree with inclusion proofs and periodic checkpoints.
+[In Progress]; chain hashing is implemented, inclusion proof generation is stubbed.

-- Sandboxed Execution: Read-only database connections for detection engine [Planned]
+- Sandboxed execution: read-only database connections for the detection engine.
+[Planned]

-- Query Whitelist: Only SELECT statements with approved functions allowed [Implemented at rule load time; not yet enforced at execution time]
+- Query whitelist: SELECT-only with an approved-function list.
+[Implemented at rule load time; not yet enforced at execution time]

 Reporting a Vulnerability#